-The implementation of integrated and sustainable river basin management is a huge challenge.
+The implementation of integrated and sustainable RBM is a huge challenge.
 This result from one side from the complexity and the uncertainty related to the natural water systems and its interconnections with the social and economic system, and from the other side from the competing and changing objectives and priorities of different interest groups.
-The role of the decision support systems is to assist in defining and evaluating various alternatives corresponding to different possible compromises and tradeoffs among conflicting groups and management objectives.
+The role of the DSSs is to assist in defining and evaluating various alternatives corresponding to different possible compromises and tradeoffs among conflicting groups and management objectives.
 Despite the fact that models cannot define the best objectives or set of assumptions, they can help identify the decisions that best meet any particular objective and assumption.
-A Decision Support System model considering the special conditions (climatic conditions, the threat of the global climatic change, complexity of authority responsibilities, stakeholder conflicts) observed in the Mediterranean watersheds could be a precious informative tool for an effective decision-making of the administration bodies of river basins.
+A DSS model considering the special conditions (climatic conditions, the threat of the global climatic change, complexity of authority responsibilities, stakeholder conflicts) observed in the Mediterranean watersheds could be a precious informative tool for an effective decision-making of the administration bodies of river basins.